Juno1121/MBTA-Web-App-Project/instructions.md

 You may have used multiple Python libraries to access information on the Internet.
 For example, `praw` can get Reddit data by interacting with Reddit's application programming interface (API).
 In this project, you will access web APIs directly and begin to write your own program to connect with new data sources.
 Then you will build a simple website containing some webpages with a small amount of dynamic content using the `Flask` web framework.
 This website will help people find a nearby MBTA station and other information by providing an address or point of interest.
 As part of the project, you are encouraged to use AI tools to explore APIs and Python libraries that have not been covered in classes yet.

+**tl;dr:** Build a Flask web app that helps users find the nearest MBTA stop given a place name.

 ### Skills Emphasized

 Throughout this project, you'll focus on developing the following skills: